platformsh/platformsh-docs/README.md

 To add a white label documentation using its own logo, styles, and wording, add a new white label folder in the `sites/` directory.

+Add all the files that differ from the main documentation site (`sites/platform/src/` directory) to that white label folder.
-Make sure this white label folder mirrors the structure of the existing `friday` directory.
+Make sure you keep the same file structure as in the existing `sites/platform/src/` directory.

 ```bash
 sites